 The tradition of pitching a tent on a campsite is something I have not brought on to the next generation.
 Likewise I have not been tempted to buy a caravan or a motorhome.
 My travelling preferences are easily seen throughout my travel blog.
 On the other hand I do look back on the days of camping with nostalgic sentiments.

-Here is an article from Norwegian comedian Per Inge Torkelsen describing his camping holidays in the 1960s.
+Here (dead link) is an article from Norwegian comedian Per Inge Torkelsen describing his camping holidays in the 1960s.

 Les artikkelserien om campingplasser på den norskpråklige delen av dette nettstedet.